 We maintain regular contact with the people and groups whom we impact with our decisions and activities, or who have influence over our business.
 Our stakeholders include, for example, our employees, business partners, shareholders and other investors, analysts, physicians, patients, patient organisations, public authorities, associations and neighbours to our sites.
 We conduct stakeholder dialogue around specific topics as need arises.
-Systematically structured stakeholder consultation to determine which aspects of sustainability appear most relevant to them has not so far taken place.
+Systematically structured stakeholder identification or consultation to determine which aspects of sustainability appear most relevant to them has not so far taken place.
 However, because we are in close and regular discussion with our stakeholders, we assume that key topics and demands are addressed in this way.
-We nonetheless plan to conduct a materiality analysis in the future to enable us to align our sustainability management and its key goals even more accurately to our stakeholders' expectations.

-As part of our usual business activity, our departments generally organise direct dialogue with stakeholders at local, national or international level depending on the topic and scope, in the form of workshops or seminars, or as part of large conferences.
+As part of our usual business activity, our specialist departments generally organise direct dialogue with stakeholders at local, national or international level depending on the topic and significance and conduct this in the form of one-to-one discussions, workshops or seminars, or as part of large conferences.
 Biotest is also engaged in industry networks and takes part in trade conferences and trade fairs.